tsuhina/blog_deployableml/blogposts/deployable_machine_learning_part_1_architecture/deployable_machine_learning_part_1_architecture.md

 ### Key Design Patterns

-**Run References and Lineage** work through explicit parameter passing.
+**Run References and Lineage** work through explicit parameter passing (shown as dotted arrows in the diagram).
 Each run references previous runs via parameters like `prepare_run_id`, `model_run_id`, and `inference_dq_run_id`.
 These parameters create a clear lineage chain that you can trace through MLflow's UI.
 And here's the clever part: if you don't provide run IDs explicitly, the system automatically falls back to the most recent run tagged as "active" for that step type.
 Convenience without sacrificing traceability.

 **Artifact Reuse** is what makes the pipeline efficient.
 The `raw_data.parquet` artifact from the prepare-data run gets reused in both training and inference-dq runs (arrows crossing run boundaries).
-The model artifact from training gets reused in inference.
+The trained model is registered to the Model Registry and loaded by inference via alias lookup.
 The `inference_features.parquet` from inference-dq gets reused in inference.
 All artifacts are referenced using MLflow's `runs:/{run_id}/artifact_name` URI format, which ensures immutability.
 Once logged, an artifact never changes.
 This gives you reproducibility by default.

 **Quality Gates** protect you at two critical points.
 First, **data quality checks** in prepare-data can stop the entire pipeline if thresholds are exceeded (like max allowed test failures).
 Second, **drift detection** in inference-dq acts as a gate before inference is allowed.
 If the new data looks too different from training data, predictions get blocked.
 Both use Evidently reports that are logged as HTML artifacts, so you can inspect exactly what triggered the gate.